 Casual & temping work

-This is our least favourite way to make money on the road, but it’s what we’re the most used to and there’s plenty of it around.
+This is our least favourite way to make money as we road trip around Australia, but it’s what we’re the most used to and there’s plenty of it around.

 When we stopped in Dubbo, Ben had a casual job at a tyre shop.
 And I had a casual admin job and then a temping contract for a couple of months.

 It’s not our favourite way of working because it means we’re tied to the one location, plus you have to wear work clothes every day.

 But it’s easy and familiar and as I said before, there’s plenty of it around.